vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage.md

 8: Such services might include things like singing lessons, life coaching, psychother- apy, financial planning, and other activities that demand little physical input.
 Part of the reason prosperous countries demonstrate a lower intensity is that man- ufacturing moves overseas.
 Driving the whole world toward lower intensity is a more difficult prospect, as the physical pro- cesses must still happen somewhere.
 9: $65,000 vs. $2,100 for the U.S. and India, respectively.
-2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.2 Economic Growth Limits 21 the face of non-replicable circumstances.
+2 Economic Growth Limits 21
+the face of non-replicable circumstances.
 Not every country can assume the geography and financially-focused nature of Switzerland.
 And at the same time, if the U.S. imagines itself providing a model that other countries might emulate, the intensity of many European countries could actually increase if adopting U.S. habits.
 But more broadly, we don't have evidence that a country on the prosperous end of the distribution can operate at even a factor-of-four lower intensity than the 4 MJ/$ level typical of developed countries.
 In the present context of assessing the future of growth, in which we are concerned with order-of-magnitude scales and limits (as in Chapter 1), it does not appear that decoupling has very much to offer.1
 10
 Definition 2.2.2 Substitution refers to the ability to switch resources when one becomes scarce or a better/superior alternative is found.
 Substitution is often invoked to counter concerns about scarcity.
 A common and cute way to frame it is that the stone age did not end because we ran out of stones-—we found bronze.